benoitlahoz/isf-transitions/README.md

 ## Author

-Benoît LAHOZ for this package, Many others for the transitions (see in each file).
+Benoît LAHOZ for this package, initial authors for the transitions (see in each file).

 ## License